drmikehenry/romt/README.rst

 Romt is also available in the Python Package Index (PyPI).

-- Download ``romt`` source and all dependencies on a host with direct Internet
+- Download ``romt`` and all dependencies on a host with direct Internet access:
-  access:

   - Prepare ``romt`` download area: